THE MOTU PROPRIO:

 signify.
 A thing so unholy I have no words to describe it as it

 deserves.
-Moreover, new canons were introduced along with the deletion of the Offertory codified in Quo primum,
+Moreover, new canons were introduced along with the deletion

 and a quasi-Jewish, naturalistic "offertory" as a replacement, altering